MaZderMind/osm-history-renderer/TUTORIAL.md

     karlsruhe.osh.pbf BBOX 8.3122,48.9731,8.5139,49.0744

 make sure to use .osh as primary file extension, as a .osm won't contain the visible-information.
+Now you're ready to run the splitter:

+    osm-history-splitter splitter.config germany.osh.pbf

+it will run for some minutes and create the karlsruhe-extract for you.

 ## importing
+now we'll get that data into the database.
+Oh wait: which database?
+We'll first have to setup our postgres database.
+It's best if you use your user-database (that's database-name = your unix username):

+    sudo -u postgres createuser peter
+    sudo -u postgres createdb -EUTF8 -Opeter peter sudo -u postgres createlang plpgsql peter
+    sudo -u postgres psql peter </usr/share/postgresql/8.4/contrib/hstore.sql
+    sudo -u postgres psql peter </usr/share/postgresql/8.4/contrib/btree_gist.sql
+    sudo -u postgres psql peter </usr/share/postgresql/8.4/contrib/postgis-1.5/postgis.sql
+    sudo -u postgres psql peter </usr/share/postgresql/8.4/contrib/postgis-1.5/spatial_ref_sys.sql
+    echo 'GRANT ALL ON geometry_columns TO peter' | sudo -u postgres psql peter

+now your ready to connect to your database:

+    psql

+type \d to get an overview of the tables in your database.

 ## getting the style